 Making the choice to have an abortion is not always easy.
-You may need to talk to someone about your feelings and thoughts.
+You may need to talk to someone about how you’re feeling.
 Trained counsellors at loveLife are here for you.

 Do you know about the different abortion procedures?
 Learn about them here.